We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 I’m sure plenty of you have been in my shoes: You meet this great person, start dating, and fall for each other — only to discover that they snore louder than an electric jackhammer at 4:30 in the morning.

-But no, it soon becomes clear that their deafening snoring is an everyday occurrence.
+But no, it soon becomes clear that their pneumatic-drill snoring is an everyday occurrence.
 If you’re like me, you’ll continue to date this otherwise amazing person as you come to the slow realization that the roar of an indoor hurricane is your new nighttime soundtrack.

 Mostly, I’ve just been looking for something that’s more effective and kinder than my standby: Squeeze his nose lightly — just enough to wake him up — then pretend to be sleeping.
 Yeah, it’s passive-aggressiveness at its finest.

-“Also, when someone is jolted out of REM sleep, they feel like a zombie all day, and their brain may feel as though it isn’t firing on all cylinders.
-This can lead to arguing and relationship strain.”
+“Also, when someone is jolted out of REM sleep, they feel like a zombie all day, and their brain may feel as though it isn’t firing on all cylinders,” she continues.
+“This can lead to arguing and relationship strain.”

 Breus agrees.
 “If you look at the data on sleep deprivation and relationships, we know that the more sleep deprived you are, you will view things more negatively, have greater emotional responsiveness (not in a good way), have less interest in sex, the list goes on,” he says.

 I sent my dude to Walgreens filled with positivity, hoping that this would be the simple, albeit dorky, solution to our problem.
 Come bedtime, he slapped what looked like an oddly shaped bandage on his nose and turned out the lights.

 The next night, as we got into bed, I said, “Hey, you want to put one of those nose strips on?”
-His reply was a less-than-enthusiastic, “Nah, I’m okay.”
+His reply was a less than enthusiastic, “Nah, I’m okay.”
 Well, that lasted.
 So I asked him to explain himself.

 “One part was the introduction of a foreign object that I wasn’t used to, and it’s not the comfiest thing to wear,” he said.
 “The other part was the contraption makes it harder to breathe through your nose, so you have to breathe deeper than normal, which is uncomfortable.”

 If traditional nose strips aren’t your thing and you’re willing to shell out a few extra bucks for the trial pack, Breus recommends MUTE internal nasal dilator, which is a little more modern.